hijyun/hijyun/README.md

 ### Hi there.
 I'm Ji Hyun Kim. 👋

 - 🔭 My Interest lies in MLOps and Cloud Optimization.
-- ⚙️ I'm currently working at AI Engineering and Optimization.
+- ⚙️ I'm currently working as a Machine Learning Engineer.
 - 👩🏻‍🎓 I graduated with a bachelor's degree in Information & Statistics from DDWU.
 - ❤️ I have eagerness and energy to better my life as much as value my dream.